SHAREHOLDER ALERT: Lowey Dannenberg, P.C., Investigates Claims on Behalf of Investors of Comtech Telecommunications Corp. (CMTL) and Encourages Investors to Contact the Firm

 Comtech is involved in an ongoing proxy battle with activist shareholder, Outerbridge Capital Management LLC.
-Lowey Dannenberg is currently investigating Comtech’s possible wrongdoing under federal securities law.
+Lowey Dannenberg is currently investigation Comtech’s possible wrongdoing under federal securities law.

 If you are a shareholder of Comtech and wish to participate, learn more, or discuss the issues surrounding the investigation, please contact our attorneys at (914) 733-7256 or via email at investigations@lowey.com.